 Shopping Trips As A Child

-I waxed lyrical in my last post about shopping trip as a child- very different to the shopping trip I now make with my children.
+I waxed lyrical in my last post about shopping trip at store as a child- very different to the clothes shopping trip I now make with my children.
 I hate the weekly shop.
-I struggle to work out a shopping list before hand – with balanced diets and the vagaries of different likes and dislikes within the family.
-This must be routine stuff to family shoppers everywhere, but it does get me down.
+I struggle to work out a shopping list guide before hand – with balanced diets and the vagaries of different likes and dislikes within the family.
+This must be routine stuff to family mystery shoppers everywhere, but it does get me down.
 I have been shopping with Tesco for years – and have become more and more disgruntled about it.
-I’ve tried shopping with the others – Morrisons has some merits but on the whole I find dissatisfaction with all of them – my grumple doesn’t lie with one particular supermarket – it is the supermarket culture generally that rubs.
+I’ve tried shopping with the others clothing store – Morrisons has some merits but on the whole I find dissatisfaction with all of them – my grumple doesn’t lie with one particular supermarket – it is the supermarket culture generally that body rubs.

 I hate the uniformity of the fruit and veg – and that I can buy Passion fruit at Christmas but not English Quince in October.
 I hate the fact that they have a database somewhere that knows when I have chocolate binges, a diet fad and could hesitate a guess at my bathroom colour scheme from the toilet rolls I buy!
 I hate it that they have the power to take an original idea or product and make it their own – only cheap and tacky.
 Like an enormous parasite.
 I hate they fact they over package and somewhere is the niggly feeling that they lie to me or at least disguise the truth about the food I’m buying